 February 25, 2009

-The best thing about the campaign is the angle though.
-They are not presenting an overt position, which in their case could be (and usually has been): “nuclear is cheap, nuclear is clean, nuclear is not dangerous if safety standards are adhered to, oil is a lot worse, we rely on Middle-East or Russian oil, and in any case – it’s running out.”
+Their angle is unusual.
+It’s not, as one might expect: “nuclear is cheap, nuclear is clean, nuclear is not dangerous if safety standards are adhered to, oil is a lot worse, we rely on Middle-East or Russian oil, and in any case – it’s running out.”

 Instead, they highlight that the debate is a complex one and acknowledge that there are good arguments on both sides.
 By doing so, they are hoping that people will want to learn more and make an informed decision on whether they support nuclear energy or not, instead of agreeing with the hype, which tends to be anti-nuclear.

-This a smart approach for an industry which the average person traditionally opposes.
-It gains goodwill by opening up and admitting that there’s a viable position which does not necessarily support its commercial interests; and by seeking to raise the level of debate so that it is more rational, fact-based and scientific rather than emotional, it’s likely that it’ll have a better chance of winning public support in the long-run.
+Seems smart.
+Attract goodwill by opening up and admitting that there’s a viable position which does not necessarily support your commercial interests.
+And seek to raise the level of debate so that it is more rational (without presenting a rational view).

 February 15, 2009